-- 19. Appointed auditors have a duty to be satisfied that local government bodies have made proper arrangements to secure best value. - 20.
-Our work in respect of the Board's best value arrangements will be integrated into our audit approach, including our work on the wider scope audit dimensions as set out in this plan.
+- Appointed auditors have a duty to be satisfied that local government bodies have made proper arrangements to secure best value. - 20.
+Our work in respect of the Board's best value arrangements will be integrated into our audit approach, including our work on the wider scope audit dimensions as set out in this plan. - 21.
+Audit Scotland has requested that external auditors focus on the audited body's arrangements relating to the best value theme of fairness and quality.
+We will consider this in the context of our wider scope audit work and include commentary in our annual audit report as appropriate.